Rockies vs. Marlins Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has put up 43 hits with eight doubles, three home runs and 12 walks.
-He has driven in 22 runs with one stolen base.
+- Elias Diaz has put up 45 hits with nine doubles, four home runs and 13 walks.
+He has driven in 24 runs with one stolen base.

 Diaz Recent Games